Close

 Why Do Negligent Drivers Run Motorcyclists Off the Road?

-Texting, talking on the phone, turning around to speak to someone in the back seat, and other types of distracted driving lead to motorcyclists being run off the road.
+Negligent car drivers run motorcyclists off the road for many reasons, from texting, talking on the phone, turning around to speak to someone in the back seat, and other types of distracted driving that lead to motorcyclists being run off the road.

 Can I Sue the Driver Who Ran Me Off the Road on My Motorcycle?